The 30 Most Famous Photographers (And What We Can Learn from Them)

 23. David Bailey

-David Bailey is an English fashion and portrait photographer.
-He is considered to be one of the pioneers of contemporary photography.
-Some of his most famous portraits include the Rolling Stones, the Kray Twins, Damien Hirst, and Kate Moss.
+David Bailey is an English fashion and portrait photographer regarded as a pioneer of contemporary photography.
+His iconic portraits include figures such as the Rolling Stones, the Kray Twins, and Kate Moss.

 What can we learn from David Bailey?